Sporesirius/fakk2-rework/README.md

 - [] Overall bug fixes and modernization of the code
 - [] Cross-platform support (Linux & macOS)?
 - [] Porting F.A.K.K.
 2 to [ioquake3](https://github.com/ioquake/ioq3) or [vkQuake3](https://github.com/suijingfeng/vkQuake3) for Vulkan support?
 - [] Implementing netcode for F.A.K.K.
-2 Arena and later [RetroSpy](https://github.com/GameProgressive/RetroSpyServer) services?
+2 Arena and later [UniSpy](https://github.com/GameProgressive/UniSpyServer) (formerly RetroSpy) services?
 - [] Possibly adding NVIDIA RTX if we use vkQuake3 with the vulkan renderer?